 It can also apply to certain positions of trust within organisations, even where the role doesn't involve any direct contact with children or protected adults.
 Examples of this include:

 - trustees of charities focused on protected adults

 Individuals can apply for a Basic Disclosure, for any purpose.
 It costs £25, including postage of the Disclosure, and the application can be made online.

 An individual can apply to join the PVG Scheme in their own right if they are intending to do regulated work in future, or if they are self-employed and carrying out regulated work (for example, a self-employed piano teacher).
 It costs £59 to apply to join the PVG Scheme and receive a Scheme Membership Statement.

-You need to be a registered body to apply on behalf of an individual for Standard, Enhanced Disclosures and PVG Scheme Record/Scheme Record Update.
-This is a legal requirement under Part V of the Police Act 1997 and the PVG Scheme.
-The charge for registration is £75 (this includes registering the lead signatory, plus up to four other signatories), and there is a £75 annual fee.
+You need to be a registered body to apply on behalf of an individual for Standard, Enhanced Disclosures and PVG Scheme Record.
+There is a minimum annual charge of £75 for registering with Disclosure Scotland.
+This fee covers the lead signatory and up to 4 countersignatories.
+Adding more countersignatories costs £15 each per year.

 We hope you find this Making Music resource useful.
 If you have any comments or suggestions about the guidance please contact us.
 Whilst every effort is made to ensure that the content of this guidance is accurate and up to date, Making Music do not warrant, nor accept any liability or responsibility for the completeness or accuracy of the content, or for any loss which may arise from reliance on the information contained in it.